Skip to content

 Honorary Consuls

-The Honorary Consuls are tasked with the promotion of the South African export trade, serve as a contact person for visiting South African business people, distribute general information on South Africa and represent South Africa at functions and receptions.
+The Honorary Consuls are tasked with the promotion of the South African export trade, serve as contact persons for visiting South African business people, distribute general information on South Africa and represent South Africa at functions and receptions.

 Appointments